Includes airfare, hotel, tours, transfers, baggage handling and more!

 Passport and Visa

-Your passport must be in good condition and valid for at least 6 months following your date of departure.
+Your passport must be in good condition and valid for at least 6 months following your date of return from the trip.
 If traveling with a non-US passport, contact your local embassy to ensure this document is the only one needed for passage into Chile, Argentina and Uruguay.

 Visa requirements change frequently and for various reasons.
 As a result, our Personal Vacation Managers are not always able to provide the most current visa information.